JimengShi/Data-Augmentation-by-Image-Transforms/README.md

 # Image-Data-Augmentation-with-Transform
 A summary of image transform is done with Pytorch, which implements data augmentation to improve generalization ability of model.
-Check out the overview first and the corresponding results as belows:
+In this repository, some RMB images are used to be transformed.
+Please check out the overview first and then the corresponding results as belows:

 <div align="center">
 <img src="https://github.com/JimengShi/Image-Data-Augmentation-with-Transform/blob/master/image/Overview.png" width="500px alt="Overview" >
 </div>

 ## 1. Crop
 <div align="center">
 <img src="https://github.com/JimengShi/Image-Data-Augmentation-with-Transform/blob/master/image/1_Crop.gif" width="400px alt="Crop" >